avl/noatun/docs/book.md

 If events only encode actual ground truth information, and no derived information, it is often relatively straightforward to correctly implement the [`Message::apply`] method.

+In this example, the information available to each cart was just that a sale had been made locally, and that was all the information that should be encoded in the message.
+Deriving the total count of sold cones could only be done in the `apply`-method.

 In general, Noatun events should contain events that exactly reflect what has happened in the real world, with the timestamp of the actual event, without any extra information.